uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0010-exfiltration.md

 ### T1567.003 - Exfiltration Over Web Service: Exfiltration to Text Storage Sites

+Procedures:

+- Adversaries may exfiltrate data to text storage sites instead of their primary command and control channel.
+Text storage sites, such as pastebin[.]com, are commonly used by developers to share code and other information.
+Text storage sites are often used to host malicious code for C2 communication (e.g., Stage Capabilities), but adversaries may also use these sites to exfiltrate collected data.
+Furthermore, paid features and encryption options may allow adversaries to conceal and store data more securely. **Note:** This is distinct from Exfiltration to Code Repository, which highlight access to code repositories via APIs.

 ### T1567.004 - Exfiltration Over Web Service: Exfiltration Over Webhook

+Procedures:

+- Adversaries may exfiltrate data to a webhook endpoint rather than over their primary command and control channel.
+Webhooks are simple mechanisms for allowing a server to push data over HTTP/S to a client without the need for the client to continuously poll the server.
+Many public and commercial services, such as Discord, Slack, and `webhook.site`, support the creation of webhook endpoints that can be used by other services, such as Github, Jira, or Trello.
+When changes happen in the linked services (such as pushing a repository update or modifying a ticket), these services will automatically post the data to the webhook endpoint for use by the consuming application.
+Adversaries may link an adversary-owned environment to a victim-owned SaaS service to achieve repeated Automated Exfiltration of emails, chat messages, and other data.
+Alternatively, instead of linking the webhook endpoint to a service, an adversary can manually post staged data directly to the URL in order to exfiltrate it.
+Access to webhook endpoints is often over HTTPS, which gives the adversary an additional level of protection.
+Exfiltration leveraging webhooks can also blend in with normal network traffic if the webhook endpoint points to a commonly used SaaS application or collaboration service.